Why isn't my medication working?

 Has it had enough time

 This is the most common reason a medication seems not to be working.
-The full effect builds slowly.
+The full effect builds slowly, and the early weeks rarely show it.

 The fuller effect of an antidepressant usually takes about four to six weeks, and sometimes up to eight.
 Judging at two or three weeks is too early.
-The medication may well be working, just not far enough along yet to show it.
+The medication may well be working, just not far enough along yet to show.
+Some early changes, in sleep or appetite, can appear sooner, but the shift in mood itself is slower.
+That mismatch is part of why the first month can feel discouraging even when things are on track.
 Unless a prescriber advises otherwise, it's worth giving the medication the full planned trial before deciding it has failed.

 Is the dose high enough